 In addition to the reports made by the chair of the committee this annual report also goes to the Board of Directors.
 Once received by the Board it will go to the Council of Governors as one method of providing assurance as to how the non-executive directors have held the executive directors to account for the performance of the Board.
 It also provides the Council with an outline of the work carried out by the external auditors (whom they appoint).
-The committee's Annual Report for 2017/18 was presented to the 3 July 2018 Council of Governors' meeting by Martin Wright.
+The committee's annual report for 2021/22 was presented to the 5 July 2022 Council of Governors' meeting by Martin Wright.

-7 THE WORK OF THE COMMITTEE DURING 2018/19
+7 THE WORK OF THE COMMITTEE DURING 2022/23

-For 2018/19 the chair and members of the Audit Committee confirm that the committee has fulfilled its role as the primary governance and assurance committee in accordance with its Terms of Reference, which are attached at Appendix 1 for information.
+For 2022/23 the chair and members of the Audit Committee confirm that the committee has fulfilled its role as the primary governance and assurance committee in accordance with its Terms of Reference, which are attached at Appendix 1 for information.

-In 2018/19 the committee approved the work plans for both the internal and external auditors and the counter-fraud service.
+In 2022/23 the committee approved the work plans for both the internal and external auditors and the counter-fraud service.
 It received and reviewed both regular progress reports and concluding annual reports for the work of internal and external audit and the counter-fraud team.
 This allowed the committee to determine its level of assurance in respect of progress with various pieces of work and the findings.
 These reports have also provided assurance on the Trust's internal controls.
 The committee assessed the effectiveness of these functions by reviewing the periodic reports from the auditors and monitoring the pre-agreed key performance indicators.

-Areas of work on which the committee received assurance during 2017/18 are set out below.
-Details of the work of the committee can be found in the minutes of its meetings which are available from the Associate Director for Corporate Governance (chill29@nhs.net).
+Areas of work on which the committee received assurance during 2022/23 are set out below.
+Details of the work of the committee can be found in the minutes of its meetings which are available on the Trust website, or from the Corporate Governance Team (corporategovernance.lypft@nhs.net).

-Quality Report:
+Quality Account: